 Press F1 or D then left or right to get an in game help or option screen.

 The term game engine implies that you can play many games on it, but that isn't the case with these.
-They were designed to play only a single game with its expansion packs and mods.
+These were designed to play a single game with its expansion packs and mods.

 OpenMW runs The Elder Scrolls III: Morrowind including the expansions The Elder Scrolls III: Tribunal and The Elder Scrolls III: Bloodmoon.
 It has support for some, but not all mods.
 There is no free data for it and it requires the original game data from the Microsoft Windows version.

 Neither RollerCoaster Tycoon 1 or 2 were built with a game engine, but OpenRCT2 is a game engine recreation.
 It supports RollerCoaster Tycoon 2 and can use some of the data from the first game.
 There was several compilations and versions of RollerCoaster Tycoon 2 which I assume also work, but I didn't see any explicit support for them.